Chinedu-jo/aws-bootcamp-cruddur-2023/journal/week1.md

 ```
 Frontend Dockerfile content:

-*Note I used base image of node:16.19-alpine as 16.18 was not available on DockerHub*
+*Note I used base image of node:16.19-alpine to keep application lightweight*

 ```dockerfile
 FROM node:16.19-alpine